Learn Japanese with Video Games: A Starter Guide

-Whether you’re an experienced gamer wondering how to apply your love for Japanese video games to learning the language, or whether you’re just interested in exploring the possibilities of learning Japanese through video games, this post will show you exactly how to get started.
+Whether you’re an experienced gamer wondering how to apply your love for Japanese video games to learning the language, or you’re just interested in exploring the possibilities of learning Japanese through video games, this post will show you exactly how to get started.

-Then, we’ll look at three games in particular that are especially rich with Japanese learning material.
+We’ll also look at three games in particular that are especially rich with Japanese learning material.

 Why Video Games Make Great Japanese Listening and Reading Practice